anandroid29/dicTool/README.md

 | Convergence tolerance ‖Δp‖ | Exit criterion for IC-GN | 1×10⁻⁶ |
 | ZNSSD cutoff C_LS | Maximum acceptable correlation cost | 2.0 |

 There is a trade-off between spatial resolution and noise that is worth being aware of: a larger subset radius smooths out noise but blurs sharp gradients.
 A larger strain window has the same effect on the strain fields.
-We used r = 21 px and r_E = 15 px for the CFRP validation — reasonable starting points for most quasi-static tests.
+We used r = 21 px and r_E = 15 px for the CFRP validation, reasonable starting points for most quasi-static tests.

 **Step 4 — Run.** Click "Run Analysis".
 A progress bar shows completion per image.
 You can cancel at any time without losing work already done on earlier frames.